SafiUllahAshfaq/interviews-learning/open-questions.md

 -   multiplication of two numbers
 -   nested array ko flat krna h

+## Data Structures

+-   Searching algos?
+-   Which data structure to use when?
+-   Limitation of trees?
+-   Types of data structures?
+-   Which to use when?

+## Dev Ops

+-   Mapping in logstash and kibana?
+-   Limitation of lambda function?

 ## Designing

 -   what are anti patterns? how to avoid them?